The Top 10 Most Famous Bronze Statues in the World

-According to its creator, L'Homme Au Doigt, also known as the Man Pointing or the Sculpture of the Pointing Man, was created in a single night when he wanted to reinvent the sculptures made in a post-war world.
+According to its creator, L’Homme Au Doigt, also known as the Man Pointing or the Statue of the Pointing Man, was created in a single night when he wanted to reinvent the statues made in a post-war world.

-However, Giacometti didn’t want to associate his sculpture to the topical Post-War Existential mindset.
+However, Giacometti didn’t want to associate his statue to the topical Post-War Existential mindset.

 2. The Thinker

 The Thinker initially called The Poet, is a bronze statue by Auguste Rodin and is one of the most iconic statues in the world.